silverbulletmd/silverbullet/docs/Frontmatter.md

 ```

 # Folding
 Frontmatter can be folded in the editor.
 By default, frontmatter blocks with more than 5 lines fold automatically when you open a page, unless your cursor or selection is inside the frontmatter.
+When folded, frontmatter with a `tags` key previews those tags as tag chips.

 You can configure this in your [[CONFIG]] page with `frontmatterFolding`: